Vytek/AlgorandUnity/README.md

  ## Licenses

- - **Only the code in `Assets/Scripts` is released under the MIT license**
+ - **Only the code in `Assets/Scripts` is released under the MIT license**..
- - Other code libraries in `Assets/Libraries` all come with their own licenses
+ - Other code libraries in `Assets/Thirparties` all come with their own licenses.
- - Any binary resources are more or less there on a "fair use" basis, **don't assume that you can just copy and use them**
+ - Any binary resources are more or less there on a "fair use" basis, **don't assume that you can just copy and use them**.